batocera-linux/batocera.linux/batocera-Changelog.md

  - n64, gamecube, wii, playstation better support
  - automatically set wheels on first players pads when playing wheel games
  - add support for wheel deadzones / min and max rotation by game / system
+- spinner support:
+ - Atari Classic joystick: the rudder is seen as a spinner
+- Ayn Loki Zero: support for on-board LEDs (and light effect on retroachievements unlocked)
 ### Fixed
 - Dolphin bug that prevented full range of analog trigger axis being used.
 - Flycast per pixel sorting option if renderer not explicitly set